igrigorik/http-client-hints/draft.md

 The HTTP Hints
 ---------------

-This document registers HTTP Hints ({{I-D.nottingham-http-browser-hints}}) in section 2.1, and the following:
+This document registers the "ch" HTTP Hint ({{I-D.nottingham-http-browser-hints}}), as defined in section 2.1:

 - Hint Name: ch
 - Hint Type: origin, hop